Kuznetsov's Fano threefold conjecture via K3 categories and enhanced group actions: Introduction

 \begin{proposition} Let $W$ be a GM variety of dimension $n = 4$ or $6$.
 Let $\tH(\Ku(W), \bZ)_0$ denote the orthogonal to the invariant sublattice $\tH(\Ku(W), \bZ)^{\bZ/2} \subset \tH(\Ku(W), \bZ)$ for the residual $\bZ/2$-action.
 Then there is an isometry of weight $2$ Hodge structures

 where $(\frac{n}{2}-1)$ on the right denotes a Tate twist. \end{proposition}

-As an application, we give a simple proof of a recent result of Debarre and Kuznetsov \cite{DebKuz:periodGM}, which identifies the periods of even-dimensional GM varieties that are ``generalized partners or duals'' (Theorem~\ref{theorem-periods-DK}), and implies the period map factors through the moduli space of EPW sextics.
+Our main application, to Theorem~\ref{main-theorem-3}, is explained below.
+As another application, we give a simple proof of a recent result of Debarre and Kuznetsov \cite{DebKuz:periodGM}, which identifies the periods of even-dimensional GM varieties that are ``generalized partners or duals'' (Theorem~\ref{theorem-periods-DK}), and implies the period map factors through the moduli space of double EPW sextics.

 \begin{remark} In \cite{IHC-CY2}, canonical weight $0$ and $-1$ Hodge structures $\Ktop[0](\cA)$ and $\Ktop[1](\cA)$ are constructed for any admissible subcategory $\cA$ of the derived category of a smooth proper variety, which can be thought of as versions of even and odd degree cohomology of $\cA$.
 If $\cA = \Ku(W)$ for an even-dimensional GM variety, then $\Ktop[0](\cA)$ is up to Tate twist the Mukai Hodge structure.
 For many odd-dimensional Fano varieties (including GM varieties), if $\cA$ is taken to be an appropriate Kuznetsov component, then $\Ktop[1](\cA)$ recovers the middle Hodge structure of $W$ on the nose.
 In this way, the categorical description of periods in even dimensions is more subtle than in odd dimensions. \end{remark}